Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

-This result is classical so we will not give a proof.
-We mention that in \cite{FPmin} we provide full proofs of similar facts that hold for general $\RR$-covered foliations which can be useful to extend some of the results here to more general contexts and imply the previous proposition.
+This result is classical, a proof can be found for instance in \cite{FPmin} where we prove an extension to general uniform $\RR$-covered foliations (\cite[Proposition 5.3]{FPmin} applied to the foliation by compact surfaces in $S \times S^1$ gives the previous result).
 Note that since we can identify the leaf space of $\wihat\cF$ with $\partial \HH^2$ this also gives information about the action of $\Gamma$ acting on the leaf space of $\wihat\cF$ on $T^1\HH^2$ which is a circle identified with $\partial \HH^2$ via the map $\alpha$ sending a leaf into its non-marker point.
 If we go to the universal cover, then, the central extension of $\Gamma$ that is $\pi_1(M)$ provides all lifts of the action of $\Gamma$ in $\partial \HH^2$ to the universal cover (in particular, there are always lifts with fixed points and the action is minimal).